jdecaron/c19coalition/_posts/2020-06-30-c19-coalition-volunteer-highlight-mary-robertson.md

   *Alizay Rizvi is a blogger with the C19 Coalition.
 She has worked on health equity programs, including at the American Heart Association, to increase diversity in the health and social justice sector and aid in finding solutions to lessen health disparities and inequities in the United States.
 As a young professional, she is passionate about educating and empowering her generation to become agents of change.
 You can find her on [LinkedIn](https://www.linkedin.com/in/alizayrizvi/).*
+thumbnail: /assets/uploads/img_3074.jpg
 summary: Mary Robertson joined the C19 Coalition as a volunteer in April.
 She is focused on how to strategize how the organization will pursue such individuals to address their concerns and lessen disparities with COVID-19.
-  She is passionate about helping people overcome the pandemic.
+  She is passionate about helping people overcome the pandemic...
 ---
 ![](/assets/uploads/img_3074.jpg)